 Laura is a writer from New Jersey.
 She graduated first in her class from Stuart Country Day School in Princeton, NJ, and from Georgetown University with a degree in English in 2009.
 Since then, she has worked in the publishing, theater, and entertainment industries.
 She is the author of two nonfiction books for Globe Pequot Press, as well as a playwright and magazine contributor.
 She has worked with children of all ages, from elementary to high school, specializing in English, verbal test prep, and essay writing.
 Laura’s work in the creative arts makes her especially adept at helping students harness their own creativity to write college application essays that stand out in the crowd.
 In addition to helping middle and high school students with language arts, she tutors elementary age students in all subject areas.

-Liliana lived in the Los Angeles area her whole life.
-After graduating from El Camino College with an Associates Degree in Business Administration, she is currently attending the University of Southern California in order to obtain her Bachelors degree in International Relations with an emphasis in Global Finance.
+Liliana is finishing her degree in math at University of Southern California.
 She works for El Camino College as a Supplemental Instruction Coach for the Mathematics Department and has been doing so since Fall 2014.
-She is also fluent in Spanish and took 4 years of French in High School and have passed the AP placement test.
-She tutors all levels of Math through Algebra 2 as well as all levels of Spanish.
+She is also fluent in Spanish and took 4 years of French in High School and has passed the AP placement test.
+Liliana tutors in all levels of Math through Calculus as well as all levels of Spanish.
 Liliana enjoys helping students unlock their potential not only in the classroom but also in their daily lives.
+She is able to break down difficult concepts and connect math concepts to real life.
 She hopes to inspire her students in the future by becoming a math teacher.

 Michael graduated from Vistamar High School and recently graduated from Humboldt State University this past December.
 He majored in English Writing Practices with minors in psychology and music.
 Michael specializes in teaching college-aged students but is more than capable of teaching students of all ages and of all reading/writing abilities.
 Michael spent a semester as a teaching intern for a core course that every English Major must take to graduate from HSU.
 The course he interned for was titled Literature, Identity, and Representation and dealt with argumentative essays, reflective essays, creative writing, and reading comprehension assignments.
 Michael also enrolled in an extra course at HSU to become eligible as a tutor on campus to help students from all backgrounds, not just English, to improve their writing in their respective fields.
 It is Michael’s belief that realizing one’s highest potential in writing and reading should be a stimulating and rewarding experience for his students and not simply a tedious, daunting task made necessary by the demands of academia.
 Michael has a calm but engaging approach to his teaching and believes the key to unlocking one’s success as a reader or a writer is to find a passion for reading and writing.